 Many Poultry Club members have appreciated the benefits to be gained by joining the Ringing Scheme.
 Rings can be purchased in multiples of ten and are an extremely useful aid to bird identification and the recording of breeding lines for poultry keepers.
 This makes them a crucial part in the conservation and preservation of all our pure breeds of poultry.

-Rings are available to both members and non-members of the Poultry Club of Great Britain and cost £3.00 per 10 rings (all sizes), for members and £4.50 for 10 rings, (all sizes), to non-members.
-Members purchasing rings to at the value of £30 or above can enjoy a 10% discount on the price of the rings.
+Rings are available to both members and non-members of the Poultry Club and cost £3.50 per 10 rings (all sizes), for members and £4.75 for 10 rings, (all sizes), to non-members.
+All orders over £40.00 will receive a 10% discount.

 Each ring is individually numbered and comes with the size and relevant year embossed on them.
 The colour of the rings changes each year in a six-year rotation in-line with those produced in Europe where leg-ringing is often compulsory.
 The rings look smart and professional and add to the overall presentation of birds.

 Please Note - there is a £4 cover charge for each order, for both members and non-members which is used to off-set the cost of postage and packaging for the charity.

 Download the form and either send by post with payment by cheque, or email completed forms to: email@example.com and make your payment via PayPal to firstname.lastname@example.org, identifying yourself in the notes section that it is a ringing scheme order.
 You can also pay by card by telephoning the scheme co-ordinator; Kay Roadnight.

 Please ensure that you use the current form from the website, as previous versions may contain different prices, which could delay your order.